 4.4.
 If the complaint is upheld, the following courses of action are available:

 4.5.
-If the complaint is against the Union the investigating Officer will advise the complainant in writing of the course of action to be taken to rectify the complaint
+If the complaint is against the Union, the investigating Officer will advise the complainant in writing of the course of action to be taken to rectify the complaint

 If the complaint is about a Trustee, then it will be dealt with according to the relevant provisions of the Constitution and byelaws.